-Fig. 5 shows the CFADs for both NEXRAD observations (Figs. 5a, d, g, j, m, and p) and the EAMv1 simulation (Figs. 5b, e, h, k, n, and q) for each month from April to September combined over 2014-2016.
-The most distinct difference between the model and observations is the simulated echo top height.
-The echo top height in the simulation generally is at 11 km, at least 5 km lower than the 16 km top seen in the observations.
-At levels below 4 km, the NEXRAD data show a high frequency core (> 3.2%) concentrated between 8-25 dBZ, whereas the simulated high frequency core is at 13-28 dBZ.
-For the reflectivity >35 dBZ, simulation has a higher probability of occurrence than the NEXRAD observations.
-The box-whisker plots (Figs. 5c, f, i, 210 l, o, and r) represent the same results in a different way, where the normalization is conducted at each level rather than against the entire dataset at all levels.
-Below 4 km, the percentile values are consistent between model and observations except for the 1-km altitude where the model overestimates the reflectivity.
+The box-whisker plots (Figs. 7c, f, i, l, o, and r) represent the same results in a different way, where the normalization is conducted at each level rather than against the entire dataset at all levels.
+Below 4 km, the percentile values are consistent between the model and observations except for the 1-km altitude where the model overestimates the reflectivity.
 The simulated 25-75th percentiles are located at the reflectivity values of 15-27 dBZ at 1-km altitude, which is higher than the NEXRAD observation (12 - 28 dBZ).
-As noted in the discussion of Fig. 4, the consistency at low-levels (e.g., 2 km) between model and observations is mainly due to the offset of negative and 215 positive biases at different regions of the domain.
-Moreover, EAMv1 underestimates the frequency of echoes ≤ 15 dBZ and overestimates it for echoes between 15 and 30 dBZ, which causes the higher median values in the model.
-From 4 km upward, the model-observation differences become much larger than at low levels, consistent with the result shown in Fig. 4.
-The underestimation of the 95th percentile value increases from 10 dBZ at 7 km to more than 20 dBZ at 11 km.
-Above 11 km, the model completely fails to simulate any reflectivity.
+As noted in the discussion of Fig. 5, the consistency at low-levels (e.g., 2 km) between the model and observations is mainly due to the offset of negative and positive biases at different regions of the domain.
+Moreover, EAMv1 underestimates the frequency of echoes \leq 15 dBZ and overestimate it for echoes between 15 and 30 dBZ, which causes the higher median values in the model.
+From 4 km upward, the model-observation differences become much larger than at low levels, consistent with the result shown in Fig. 5.
+The underestimation of 95th percentile value increases from 10 dBZ at 7 km to more than 20 dBZ at 11 km.
+Above 11 km, the model fails to generate average reflectivity above 8 dBZ, and the typical reflectivity value is between 0 and 2 dBZ at 12 km.

-220 From Fig. 5 it is clear that the model severely underestimates the echo top height by at least 5 km.
+From Fig. 7 it is clear that the model severely underestimates the echo top height by at least 5 km.
 To look at how this result is sensitive to the threshold reflectivity, we reprocessed the results with the 0 dBZ threshold.
-By lowering the threshold to 0 dBZ, an increment of ~1 km in the vertical extension of CFAD is found in the model, but the echo top height of the observation is not changed much.
+By lowering the threshold to 0 dBZ, an increment of ~1 km in the vertical extension of the CFADs is found in the model, but the echo top height of the observations is not changed much.
 As a result, the choice of threshold does not change the conclusion of severe model underestimation in echo top height.

 The CFADs of NEXRAD observations vary from month to month.
 For example, the echo top height is at 15 km in April, which increases to 16 km in May, then reaches 17 km in June and July, and finally decreases to 15 km in September.
 Similarly, the 0.6%-0.8% contour level in the observations stops at 9-km altitude in April, but extends to 10 km in May and reaches 11 km in June.
 It increases to the highest at 11.5 km in July and August, then decreases to 11 km in September.
-This seasonality follows the seasonal variation of intensity of convection (Wang et al., 2019a), which is not captured in the EAMv1 simulation (Figs. 5b, e, h, k, n, and q).
+This seasonality follows the seasonal variation of intensity of convection (Wang et al., 2019a), which is not captured in the EAMv1 simulation (Figs. 7b, e, h, k, n, and q).

 The severe underestimation of the echo top height by EAMv1 has been reported for simulation of tropical convection with the Community Atmosphere Model version 5 (CAM5) in a recent study (Wang and Zhang, 2019).
-Although EAMv1 is different from CAM5 in many aspects such as vertical resolution and dynamical core, they share the same Zhang-McFarlane (ZM) cumulus parameterization (Zhang and McFarlane, 1995) for representing deep convection.
+Although EAMv1 is different from CAM5 in many aspects such as vertical resolution and dynamical core, they share the same Zhang-McFarlane (ZM)

+cumulus parameterization (Zhang and McFarlane, 1995) for representing deep convection.
 Wang and Zhang (2019) found the cloud top height of tropical convection is underestimated by more than 2 km, which can be alleviated by the adjustment of the ZM scheme.
 We have performed a series of sensitivity tests by changing physical parameters in ZM and cloud microphysics schemes to explore the possibility of model improvement in echo top height.
 These tests are detailed in Section 3.4.